foralost/foralost/README.md

 - 👋 Hi, I’m @foralost <br>
-A hobbyist programmer.
+A hobbyist programmer, billiards player, and gym enthusiast.
-Also a snooker / billard pool hobbyist, gym enthusiast.

 - 👀 I’m interested in ... <br>
-C, ABAP, SQL, Java, Python, Databases.
+C, Reverse Engineering

 - 🌱 I’m currently learning ... <br>
-C + ABAP + Algorithmitical Programming (Cyclic Redundancy Checks, Big Integer Arithmetics, B-Trees, and maybe doing some Sphere problems)
+C, Reverse Engineering
 <!---
 foralost/foralost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.